 - 1. Press ON/OFF on the operating display for 2 seconds.
-The blue LED blinks until Bluetooth connection between the PDA and the Q-liner has been established.
+The blue LED blinks until the Bluetooth connection between the PDA and the Q-liner has been established.
 As soon as connection is established it lights continuously. - 2.
-Check that the lid is closed correct. - 3.
-Attach the Qliner to the loop on the rope/wire (lock the carabin!!) - 4.
+Check that the lid is closed correctly. - 3.
+Attach the Qliner to the loop on the rope/wire (lock the carabin!!)
+Adjust length of rope so the Qliner is fixed in a way, so the boat has a horizontal position.
+If the rope is too short the tip of the boat points upwards. - 4.
 Start the PDA (The "On"- button is in the lower left corner of the keyboard). - 5.
 Place the Q-liner carefully in the water at the first position.